 Helsinki is well connected with ferry services from Stockholm, Sweden, Germany, Russia and Tallinn, Estonia.
 Helsinki has direct services from all major train stations in Finland.

 Helsinki is considered a very safe city in Finland.
-Despite being a capital and a famous tourist destination, crime rate is low and maintains a relatively safe environment.
-However, it is necessary to keep an eye on your luggage at all times and especially in crowded areas.
+Despite being the capital city and a famous tourist destination, the crime rate is very low, and it maintains a relatively safe environment.
+However, keeping an eye on your belongings, especially in crowded areas, is necessary.

 During peak seasons, it is advisable to be aware of pickpockets or bag snatchers, usually those who operate on bicycles or motorbikes.
-Many tourists prefer to walk all round the city at night-time, but still areas like Kaisaniemi Park or railway stations at night.
+Tourists who want to explore the city on foot must avoid areas like Kaisaniemi Park or railway stations at night.
 Getting around at night can be expensive, as trains and trams stop before midnight and buses before 02:00.

-Normally tipping is not expected in Finland and a service charge is added in hotels and restaurants.
-Finnish people do tip only if they wish to appreciate good service or delicious food.
-It is not obligatory to give a tip to the taxi drivers.
+Tipping is not expected in Finland since a service charge is included in hotel and restaurant bills.
+Finnish people offer a tip only if they wish to appreciate good service.
+It is not obligatory to give a tip to taxi drivers.

-Smoking is strictly prohibited at Helsinki Airport, the same as other European airports but still special smoking zones are available near the gates of the airport.
-There is a new law that forbids smoking in public areas like shops, offices, buses etc.
+Smoking is strictly prohibited at Helsinki Airport, the same as other European airports, but there are smoking zones near the airport gates.
+A law forbids smoking in public areas like shops, offices, buses etc.

-The best time to visit Helsinki is definitely during the summer season i.e. from June to September.
-In the summer season the city has long days with warm and mild conditions, whereas during the winter, daytime is only for 6 hours along with very cold weather.
-All major festivals and art events are celebrated in August, so this month is the best time to explore the art, culture, and beautiful weather of the city.
+The best time to visit Helsinki is definitely during the summer, i.e. from May to September.
+In the summer, the city has long days with warm and mild weather, whereas during the winter, daytime is only for 6 hours and there are freezing nights.
+Major festivals and events are celebrated between June and September, so this is the best time to explore the art, culture, and weather of Helsinki.